Kogan’s crack at Amazon Prime offers fewer reasons to subscribe.

-Kogan offers a 14-day free trial on its 30-day membership plan.
-After 14 days, you’ll be automatically charged $5.99 for another 30 days so if you’re not sure you want to continue, be sure to set that date in your calendar and cancel Kogan First before the 14 days is up.
+Kogan offers a 14-day free trial on its 1-year membership plan.
+After 14 days, you’ll be automatically charged $79 for a full year of access in advance.
+If you’re not sure whether you want to continue with the service long-term, be sure to set that date in your calendar and cancel your subscription before the 14 day free trial runs out.

 Kogan First benefits

 So what does Kogan First actually get you as a paying subscriber?
 Firstly, there’s upgraded shipping with no minimum spend.
 If you happen to order a lot from Kogan, you could make that back after a few purchases.
 However, a lot of smaller items ordered from Kogan already have free shipping.
 For example, if I ordered a pair of AirPods Max, shipping would be free to any part of Australia, even if I’m not a Kogan First subscriber.